mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

     Fixed the bug on placeholders in the proxies and decorators section: now the inputs entered are no longer trimmed!

+### How to update your DevOps Console?

+In case of on-premise Console, to use these features, you have to update:

 ## v5.10.1 (July 16,2020)

 ### New features